evg4b/uncors/README.md

 ## Parameters

 * `--source` - Local host with protocol for to the resource from which proxying will take place.
-* `--target` - Target host with protocol for to the resource to be proxyed.
+* `--target` - Target host with protocol for to the resource to be proxy.
-* `--http-port` - Local HTTP linthing port.
+* `--http-port` - Local HTTP listened port.
-* `--https-port` - Local HTTPS linthing port.
+* `--https-port` - Local HTTPS listened port.
 * `--cert-file` - Path to HTTPS certificate file.
 * `--key-file` - Path to matching for certificate private key.